Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

-Comparing the final expression with the first term in eq.\eqref{eq:Mirz_LD2}, we find the kernel function $H^{\mathrm{SM}(p)}(x,y)$ given in eq.\eqref{eq:H_super_minimal}. \footnote{The kernel function $H^{\mathrm{SM}(p)}(x,y)$ is given in eq.\eqref{eq:H_super_minimal} is anti-symmetrized under the action $y\to -y$.
-The extra terms which appear in the anti-symmetrization do not contribute to the integrals in the first term in eq.\eqref{eq:Mirz_LD2}, because the Heaviside functions and delta functions in the extra terms vanish in these integrals. }
+Comparing the final expression with the first term in equation~\eqref{eq:Mirz_LD2}, we find the kernel function~$H^{\mathrm{SM}(p)}(x,y)$ given in equation~\eqref{eq:H_super_minimal}. \footnote{The kernel function $H^{\mathrm{SM}(p)}(x,y)$ in equation~\eqref{eq:H_super_minimal} is anti-symmetrized under the action $y\to -y$.
+The extra terms which appear in the anti-symmetrization do not contribute to the integrals in the first term in equation~\eqref{eq:Mirz_LD2}, because the Heaviside functions and delta functions in the extra terms vanish in these integrals. }